 Appleman’s Yale teams have made numerous trips to the West Coast, most recently in 2012 for the University of San Diego Tournament.
 Yale has also played at tournaments hosted by Long Beach State and Cal State Fullerton.

 With Appleman at the helm, Yale has also excelled individually.
-Since 2003, the Yale program has produced three Ivy League Player of the Year selections, four Ivy League Rookies of the Year, 20 All-Ivy First Team awards and 40 total All-Ivy honorees.
+Since 2003, the Yale program has produced four Ivy League Player of the Year selections, four Ivy League Rookies of the Year, 23 All-Ivy First Team awards and 45 total All-Ivy honorees.

-In 2012, Kendall Polan became the first Yale player to win back-to-back Ivy League Player of the Year awards, and only the sixth player in conference history to win the award twice.
+In 2013, Yale’s Kendall Polan became the first player in Ivy League volleyball history to win the conference’s player of the year award three times.
+The previous season, Polan became the first Yale player to win back-to-back Ivy League Player of the Year awards, and only the sixth player in conference history to win the award twice.
 That same season, Kelly Johnson became the third straight Bulldog to win Ivy League Rookie of the Year, following Mollie Rogers (2011) and Polan (2010).

 Two Ivy League Players of the Year